Testing and writing tests¶

 - Linters: Our parallel linter suite

-- Travis CI details: How all of these run in Travis CI
+- CI details: How all of these run in CI

-This document covers more general testing issues, such as how to run the entire test suite, how to troubleshoot database issues, how to manually test the front end, and how to plan for the future upgrade to Python3.
+This document covers more general testing issues, such as how to run the entire test suite, how to troubleshoot database issues, how to manually test the front end, etc.

 We also document how to manually test the app.